MSUTeam/MSU/MSU-Documentation.md

 ### `resetField( _field )`
 This function can be used to reset a particular field back to its base value e.g. `<skill>.resetField(“Description”)`.

+### Misc
+The `HitChanceBonus` field of every skill is reset when a call to `onAnySkillUsed` is made.
+This allows other skills to modify the `HitChanceBonus` of a skill in increments without having to worry about infinite runaway changes.

 ### Use Cases
 This system allows changing a value in a skill’s m table in increments rather than assigning it particular values, which opens up possibilities for flexible and compatible modding.
 For example, now you can do:
 ```